-Note: For procedures that require the Administration Console, see Start and Stop Servers and various startup and shutdown procedures in the Cluster section of the Administration Console Online Help.
-For information on restarting failed server instances and clusters, see "Avoiding and Recovering From Server Failure" on page 4-1.
+Note: For procedures that require the Administration Console, see "Start and Stop Servers" and various startup and shutdown procedures in the Cluster section of the Administration Console Online Help.
+For information on restarting failed server instances and clusters, see Section 4, "Avoiding and Recovering From Server Failure".